Stanley A. McChrystal: Commander, Joint Special Operations Command

-He commanded the Joint Special Operations Command (JSOC) for five years, serving first as Commanding General, Joint Special Operations Command, from September 2003 to February 2006, and then as Commander, Joint Special Operations Command/Commander, Joint Special Operations Command Forward, from February 2006 to August 2008.
+McChrystal commanded the Joint Special Operations Command (JSOC) for five years, serving first as Commanding General, Joint Special Operations Command, from September 2003 to February 2006, and then as Commander, Joint Special Operations Command/Commander, Joint Special Operations Command Forward, from February 2006 to August 2008.
 He took command of JSOC on 6 October 2003.
 This position he describes as commander of Task Force 714 in his autobiography, a force which has been identified as the JSOC high-value targets task force.

 Nominally assigned to Fort Bragg, North Carolina, he spent most of his time in Afghanistan, at U.S. Central Command's forward headquarters in Qatar, and in Iraq.
 In Iraq, he personally directed special operations, where his work there is viewed as "pivotal".
 Early successes included the capture by JSOC forces of Saddam Hussein in December 2003.
 He was promoted to lieutenant general on 16 February 2006.